PanchajanyaThummala/SOP_Generator/README.md

 ## Implementation Guide

 For those interested in the technical aspects or looking to implement a similar system, here's a detailed breakdown of the key components and how they work together:
+You can run the requirments.txt
+"pip install -r requirements.txt"

 ### 1. Environment Setup